anantasty/ignite-cli/docs/docs/07-cli.md

 **Options**

 ```
+      --check-dependencies        Verify that cached dependencies have not been modified since they were downloaded
       --clear-cache               Clear the build cache (advanced)
   -h, --help                      help for build
       --home string               Home directory used for blockchains